Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company's Director of information Security wants a daily email report from AWS that contains recommendations for each company account to meet AWS Security best practices.
 Which solution would meet these requirements?

-- [x] in every AWS account, configure AWS Lambda to query me AWS Support API tor AWS Trusted Advisor security checks Send the results from Lambda to an Amazon SNS topic to send reports.
+- [x] in every AWS account, configure AWS Lambda to query me AWS Support API for AWS Trusted Advisor security checks Send the results from Lambda to an Amazon SNS topic to send reports.
 - [ ] Configure Amazon GuardDuty in a master account and invite all other accounts to be managed by the master account Use GuardDuty's integration with Amazon SNS to report on findings.
 - [ ] Use Amazon Athena and Amazon QuickSight to build reports off of AWS CloudTrail Create a daily Amazon CloudWatch trigger to run the report dally and email It using Amazon SNS.
-- [ ] Use AWS Artifact's prebuilt reports and subscriptions Subscribe the Director of Information Security to the reports by adding the Director as the security alternate contact tor each account.
+- [ ] Use AWS Artifact's prebuilt reports and subscriptions Subscribe the Director of Information Security to the reports by adding the Director as the security alternate contact for each account.

 ### Two Amazon EC2 instances in different subnets should be able to connect to each other but cannot.
 It has been confirmed that other hosts in the same subnets are able to communicate successfully, and that security groups have valid ALLOW rules in place to permit this traffic.
 Which of the following troubleshooting steps should be performed?